Gutman Library Access and Borrowing

 - Use the HOLLIS "Library Catalog" search to find books, journals and more.
 For access to full-text articles, alumni should search the resources on the Harvard Library Alumni page.

 - Special Borrowers (a designation used pre-2020) who were previously issued a Gutman-specific borrower card may renew books after applying for a Harvard Library Borrower Card from the Harvard Library Access and Borrowing Office.
 This card will allow for borrowing at Gutman Library as well as other, select libraries across Harvard’s campus.

 - HGSE Alumni: Resources for Educators at Work offers additional tips on finding education statistics, funding sources, or experts.

 Electronic Resources available through Public Libraries

 - Many public libraries throughout the country provide access to electronic resources within their library and remotely.
 Contact your local public library for more information or check their website.
-Most Massachusetts residents can access a number of online databases through the Massachusetts Library Information Network, using the barcode on their public library card.
+Most Massachusetts residents can access a number of online databases through Massachusetts Libraries, using the barcode on their public library card.